shivannis/xandr-docs-public/xandr-docs/digital-platform-api/member-contract-service.md

 > [!NOTE]
 > This service is available only to Xandr admin users who have the `is_sales_ops` field set to true.
 Note that the `is_sales_ops` field can be set to true only via a direct database update.
 Valid reasons to have your `is_sales_ops` field set in production include:
 >
 > - You are a member of the Sales Ops team, and it is your regular job to create and update contracts.
 > - You are an engineer, product manager, or test engineer who needs access to create or update contracts for your job.
 > - You want to see Katharine, Jennifer Yang, and Alison cry.
 (Yes, really.)
-> - If you are in Services and need to create or update contracts in sand, you should request a direct DB write for your sand user but please understand that you won't have the same capability in production.
+> - If you are in Services and need to create or update contracts in sand, you should request a direct DB write for your sand user but understand that you won't have the same capability in production.
 > [!WARNING]
 > On a `PUT` call, if you include only specific contracts, the contracts not included will be **deleted**.
 Therefore it is best to include all contracts on `PUT`.
 > [!NOTE]